• Skip to primary navigation

 A jar of roasted garlic cloves next to a slice of bread and a spreader.

-Recipe Tips for Garlic Confit
+Recipe Tips for Making Oven Roasted Garlic

 • The oil in the garlic confit will be EXTREMELY hot when you remove it from the oven.
 Be very careful and let the roast garlic cool for at least 30 minutes (longer is fine!) before handling.
 Make sure the oil has cooled COMPLETELY before you store it.